Tamarind Juice (film)

-Tamarind Juice (Spanish: Jugo de tamarindo) is a 2019 Peruvian comedy film written, directed, produced and co-starred by Julio Andrade in his directorial debut.
+Tamarind Juice (Spanish: Jugo de tamarindo) is a 2019 Peruvian sexploitation comedy film written, directed, produced and co-starred by Julio Andrade in his directorial debut.
 Starring Karen Dejo, Leslie Stewart and Gerardo Zamora, it is based on the homonymous video clip by Julio Andrade.

 Synopsis

 Jugo de tamarindo focuses on a musician with domestic and marital problems.
 Until, in the middle of the tour, he meets a dancer with a traumatic past and with whom he made a successful video clip some time ago.

 Cast

 The actors participating in this film are: